 - Part of the gig was calling on record companies in music biz hotbeds like LA or NY.
 When you did, they couldn't wait to load you up with dozens and dozens of record albums in the fervent hope you'd review one or two of them.
-The excess vinyl you collected was valuable wampum, easily exchangeable for albums that you really wanted or legal tender at any used record shop (which there were a lot of).
+The excess vinyl you collected was valuable wampum, easily exchangeable for albums that you really wanted or legal tender at any used record shop (which there were any number of).

 - You got to see how the other half lives when you have something record companies want—not the other way around.
 Toward that end, they'd assign foxy publicists who may have taken Led Zeppelin out on the town the night before to wine and dine you at "swinging hotspots."
 After all, in the pre-internet world, what rock critics wrote shaped public perception in ways unimaginable today.

 - Backstage passes to the hottest live events usually came with +1 privileges; expressions of gratitude from whoever you carefully selected as your +1 took many agreeable forms.